EOSC-PLATFORM/catalogue-profile/docs/elements.rst

      - Full Name of the (Multi-Provider Regional or Thematic) Catalogue.
      - Y
    * - networks
-     - Catalogues that are members of networks should list those networks here.:doc:`Vocabulary <_vocabularies/PROVIDER_NETWORK>`.
+     - Catalogues that are members of networks should list those networks here. :doc:`Vocabulary <_vocabularies/PROVIDER_NETWORK>`.

      - N
    * - participatingCountries